 Kosciuszko moved further south to West Point where he built another large and strong fort, so strong that the British did not challenge what he built.
 He also designed a 60-ton chain that was strung across the Hudson River at West Point to make it impossible for British ships to traverse.
 By 1780, Kosciuszko had joined General Nathieniel Greene in the Carolina campaign where he not only used his engineering skills, but led troops.

 After the Revolutionary War ended, Kosciuszko returned to Poland.
 In the early 1790's, the Polish tried to fight for their freedom but lost.
 In 1792, Kosciuszko led an uprising now know as the Kosciusko rising.
 He gave Poland a Constitution and briefly led the independent country.
 However, this war was unsuccessful.
 He was wounded 17 times as the Russians defeated the Polish forces at Maciejowice.
-Kosciuszko was captured and imprisoned by Czar Paul for two year, but then given amnesty under the condition that he never returns to Poland.
+Kosciuszko was captured and imprisoned by Czar Paul for two years, but then given amnesty under the condition that he never return to Poland.
 US history books stress the important role that the French provided in the Revolutionary War.
 At the same time that the French and the American colonies were changing their governments to emphasize the rights of man, the Polish were seeking independence.
-The contributions of Poles to the American Revolution are sometimes overlooked although monuments to Kosciuszko are found in most cities with a substantial population.
+The contributions of Poles to the American Revolution are sometimes overlooked, although monuments to Kosciuszko are found in most cities with a substantial population.
 On Washington Boulevard in Detroit, you will find a statue commemorating the contributions of Count Casimir Pulaski, another Pole who came to the America and fought with great distinction for this nation's freedom after unsuccessfully leading Polish troops against the Tsar.

 When the Tsar granted amnesty, Kosciuszko immediately came to the United States where he sought both medical treatment and back pay from the military.
 Congress appropriated $15,000 and granted him 500 acres along the Scioto River where Columbus is now located.
 Kosciuszko wished to return to his native land.
-He returned to Europe and, in 1806, Napoleon asked him to help lead French troops into Poland.
-He turned down that opportunity and died in excel in Solothurn, Switzerland in 1817.
+He returned to Europe and in 1806, Napoleon asked him to help lead French troops into Poland.
+He turned down that opportunity and died in exile in Solothurn, Switzerland in 1817.

 This cast statue is the work of the Warsaw-born Italian-Polish sculptor, Leonard Marconi.
 It was cast in 1889 for the grounds of the Wawel Castle in Krakow.
 To honor Detroit on the bicentennial of the United States, the city of Krakow had the statue you see cast and then donated it to the city.